-How to Excel and Enjoy Your Next Social Networking Event
+How to Excel at and Enjoy Your Next Social Networking Event

 So why do some of us avoid building our network through networking events?
 Maybe it’s the fear of the unknown or the thought of it makes us feel uneasy.

 You could also check out associations that your LinkedIn network belongs to and see if they offer networking events or conferences.
-If an association really interests you join it and then be sure to subscribe for their newsletter to stay up-to-date on upcoming events.
+If an association really interests you, join it and then be sure to subscribe to its newsletter to learn about upcoming events.

-Next, check your calendar and plan out a few events.
-You could aim for one event per business quarter to start.
-Also, pre-registration is a good idea because you will be less likely to bail if you’ve already registered.
-This gives you time to prepare and makes planning less stressful.
+Preregistering for events is a good idea because you will be less likely to bail if you’ve already registered.
+That will also give you time to prepare and so make anticipating the event less stressful.

 - Are there a number of contacts you want to hit?